Flux-switching Floquet engineering: Discussion

 valid whenever the $0$ and $\pi/T$ gaps are open, and where the upper and lower signs correspond to the top and bottom bands in the principal Floquet zone respectively.
 This formula captures the Chern inversion observed in our strip spectra and agrees with the numerically calculated RLBL windings in the regimes where $W_\pi = 2$.

-The bulk Floquet operator for a general flux switching drive may be interpreted as a series of SU($Q$) rotations, where the culmination of all terms in a product gives one single equivalent rotation, $U(\mathbf{k}, T)$.
+The bulk Floquet operator for a general flux switching drive may be interpreted as a series of U($Q$) rotations, where the culmination of all terms in a product gives one single equivalent rotation, $U(\mathbf{k}, T)$.
 The quasienergies for the general case were found to have a Wannier-like labeling structure via the adapted Floquet–St\v{r}eda formula, Eq. \eqref{eq: Streda_eq}.
 Namely, we found a Diophantine equation that relates gap labels in the quasienergy spectrum to the per-step ``normal'' windings explored during the periodic flux drive.
 The winding in any gap is partitioned into normal and anomalous contributions via $W=W^{\!N}+W^{\!A}$; the normal contribution and the fluxes of the drives are combined into a $L$-dimensional Diophantine equation for an $L$-step drive as

-where the total normal winding is the sum of the per-step winding $W^N = \sum_{j=1}^L W^N_j$, $\tilde{p}_j = Q p_j/q_j$, and the mod $Q$ on the left hand side of the equality ensures the relation holds in the extended Floquet zone.
+where the total normal winding through the gap at quasienergy $\mu$ with the branch cut at $\varepsilon_\text{c}$ is the sum of the per-step windings $W^{N, (\varepsilon_{\text{c}})}(\mu) = \sum_{j=1}^L W^{N, (\varepsilon_{\text{c}})}_j(\mu)$, $\tilde{p}_j = Q p_j/q_j$, and the mod $Q$ on the left hand side of the equality ensures the relation holds in the extended Floquet zone.
 Given this formulation, it is understood that the top and bottom gaps share $r = 0$.
-Notably, this expression is entirely agnostic to the frequency of the actual drive--it defines a congruence that must be followed for a given set of flux quenches, and thus it may be understood as a rule which dictates the allowed transfer of ``normal'' topological charge (not accounting for a changing $W^A)$ across band touching events as dwell times are tuned.
+Notably, this expression is entirely agnostic to the frequency of the actual drive--it defines a congruence that must be followed for a given set of flux quenches, and thus it may be understood as a rule which dictates the allowed transfer of ``normal'' topological charge (not accounting for a changing $W^{A,(\varepsilon_{\text{c}})}$ which may occur only when the gap straddling the branch cut closes and reopens) across band touching events as dwell times are tuned.
 Hence, the set of windings featured in the spectrum may be engineered in a predictable fashion by selecting a set of fluxes in a drive and tuning the respective dwell times.
-Because $W^A$ is not featured in this expression the ``rule-set'' that dictates how $W^A$ can change between driving periods is different--a subject for future investigation.
+Because $W^{A,(\varepsilon_{\text{c}})}$ is not featured in this expression the ``rule-set'' that dictates how $W^{A,(\varepsilon_{\text{c}})}$ can change between driving periods is different--a subject for future investigation.